garrandall/popular-music-data/tracks/hazy-shade-of-winter-the-bangles.md

 Look around, the grass is high
 The fields are ripe, it's the springtime of my life

-Ahhh, seasons change with the scenery
+Ah, seasons change with the scenery
 Weaving time in a tapestry
 Won't you stop and remember me